-- A. The case notes must contain a record of the evaluation conclusion reached for all print comparisons. - B. Case notes will indicate if the prints are not compared (e.g., latent palm prints in the case, but no known palm prints are available). - C. If a latent-to-latent comparison is requested, the examiner must clearly record which prints were compared and whether the prints were identified or if no identifications were effected.
+- A. The case notes must contain a record of the evaluation conclusion reached for all print comparisons. - B. Case notes will indicate if the print(s) are not compared (e.g., latent palm prints in the case, but no known palm prints are available).